3D visualization with platform of choice Enscape

 Learn, teach, and share

 I hope that the examples shown in this article have proven interesting and given you the curiosity to explore my free Revit model resources as well as Enscape itself.
-Remember that BIM modeling is there to serve purpose through process, and if one of those purposes is visualization then Enscape has you covered and then some!
+Remember that BIM management is there to serve purpose through process, and if one of those purposes is visualization then Enscape has you covered and then some!

 Above all, please see these free resources as an example of what more of us should be doing in the industry if we are truly committed to its overall growth.
 Make and take the time to teach others and develop available resources to educate the future professionals of the AEC industry.
 Remember how difficult your own learning journey may have been, and use this to fuel your desire to ease that journey for people in a similar position in the future.
 Having the time and energy available to teach others is a privilege and one we may not always have available – use it whenever you have it.
 The compound effect it brings to your network growth, and the skills you learn in return are rewards unto themselves.